lmondada/dphil-thesis/content/02_quantum/01_basics.md

 The no-cloning principle @Wootters1982 provides a formal foundation for the vague statement _"qubits live forever"_ we made earlier.
-It is a fundamental tenant of quantum information, deserving a more rigorous treatment than we are giving it here.
+It is a fundamental tenet of quantum information, deserving a more rigorous treatment than we are giving it here.
 We recommend that the curious reader refers themselves to more respectful references such as @Nielsen2016.